evesdropper/luasnip-latex-snippets.nvim/README.md

 - [luasnip-latex-snippets.nvim](https://github.com/iurimateus/luasnip-latex-snippets.nvim) (Same repo name, different author/snippets)
 - [Gilles Castel's LaTeX Snippets](https://github.com/gillescastel/latex-snippets)

 Additionally, I would like to thank Max Mehta for bringing up the idea of creating this plugin and the creator of LuaSnip, [L3MON4D3](https://github.com/L3MON4D3), for helping me debug some of the early stages of the plugin.
+There are also functions scattered throughout the code which are not made by me, so I've posted acknowledgements for those in the comments of the code.